Frankenstein’s Gryphon

 When Igor finished, he left the newly be-winged leopard body, headless, on the table.
 He approached his master, quietly so as not to disturb him, and stood behind his shoulder.
 Frankie’s work with the two brains must have been complicated, because he was still poking with tiny forceps at the mass of crenellated, pink flesh inside the open leopard skull.

 Igor saw a gleam amidst the bloody pink.
-Between two folds of the brain flesh, Frankie’s forceps held a small green square traced with intricate right-angled patterns in silver lines and miniscule gold rectangles.
+Between two folds of the brain flesh, Frankie’s forceps held a small green square traced with intricate right-angled patterns in silver lines and minuscule gold rectangles.

 “What’s that?”
 Igor asked.